maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 == Description ==

-If you’re tired of trying to find the right WordPress ratings plugin, YASR is your best bet.
+If you’re tired of trying to find the right WordPress rating plugin, YASR is your best bet.
 Let’s delve into why this star rating solution will revolutionize how people view and rate content on your site!
 YASR offers a wealth of powerful features that make it stand out from other plugins in its class.
 You won’t be disappointed when adding this game-changing WordPress review plugin to your website.

 ➡ [See LIVE Demo](https://yetanotherstarsrating.com/this-is-just-a-title/?utm_source=wp_repo&utm_medium=link&utm_campaign=live_demo)